rwaskiewicz/factory-mate/README.md

 ```

 ### Sequence Generation
 FactoryMate supports numerical sequence generation via the ```NumberGenerator``` class.
-This can be helpful for the purposes of generating ID values for domain objects to better represent real world scenarios (e.g. keys in from a datastore)
+This can be helpful for the purposes of generating ID values for domain objects to better represent real world scenarios (e.g. keys in a datastore)

 In order to add sequential generation support to an entity, it can be imported into it's factory as such:
 ``` typescript